Lithill/Eponymous-Bosch/README.md

 ### **Typography**

-Google Fonts was used to import the following fonts:

-*  is a serif font.
-This is used for the navigation bar and headings.
-*  is a sans-serif font.
-This is used for all other text.
+Google Fonts was used to import Big Shoulders Text, which is a sans-serif font.
+This is used for all text other than the logo.

 <br/>

 ### **Models**

 This map represents the current models in the relational database, apart from the models that were not changed from the Boutique Ado walkthrough and are not referenced by the new code.
 Those in yellow have not been modified since the Boutique Ado walkthrough.
-Those in green have either been heavily modified or are completely new. ('Products' was heavily modified, Commission and Wishlit are new.):
+Those in green have either been heavily modified or are completely new. ('Products' was heavily modified, Commission and Wishlist are new.):

 ![Model Map](static/images/readme/model_map.jpeg)